 What is a legacy system, and how can it undermine your business?

-The simplest way to explain the legacy software is to say that it is a system that does not perform the way it was designed to.
+The simplest way to explain legacy software is to say that it is a system that does not perform the way it was designed to.
 It is not always about the system’s age, it is more about the system’s performance.
-Sure, technologies get outdated with time, but even a solution implemented yesterday can become a legacy one tomorrow if executed poorly.
+Sure, technologies get outdated with time, but even a solution implemented yesterday can become a legacy tomorrow if executed poorly.
 Such a system cannot keep up with your business objectives.

 Legacy systems can cause inefficiencies and disruptions within critical business processes, affecting critical operations.
-You might have already experienced problems maintaining it: such a system drags down the user experience, is hard to support, and cannot handle the increasing amounts of data.
+You might have already experienced problems with it: such a system drags down the user experience, is hard to support, and cannot handle the increasing amounts of data.
 You do not benefit from the system, and its flaws already hinder your business performance.
 That is where legacy software modernization comes in.

 Apart from poor performance, outdated systems are quite expensive to maintain.
 There are several expenditure points that may already drain your budget if you don’t opt for legacy software modernization: